 Rolling pie crust between sheets of wax paper.

 Step 5: Remove the top piece of wax paper.
-Keep the wax paper on one side of the crust dough so you can transfer it to your pie pan easier.
-Spray your 9-inch pie pan with spray oil to prevent sticking.
+Keep the wax paper on one side of the crust dough so you can transfer it to your pie pan more easily.
+Spray your 9-inch pie pan with gluten-free baking spray to prevent sticking.
+(Note: Pam Baking Spray is NOT gluten-free!)

 Pinching the pie crust dough with fingers.